-In fiscal 2017, each of our named executive officers (other than Mr. Lowenstein) was eligible to receive an annual incentive cash bonus based on fiscal 2017 performance under our cash incentive plan.
+In fiscal 2022, each of our named executive officers was eligible to receive an annual incentive cash bonus based on fiscal 2022 performance under our cash incentive plan.
 Under this plan, upon the occurrence of a "change in control," each of these bonuses is paid out as if the effective date of the change in control were the last day of the applicable performance period and all performance goals had been attained, unless provision is made in connection with the change in control for (1) the assumption of all previously granted awards or (2) the substitution of such performance awards with commensurate new awards covering stock of the successor corporation or its parent or subsidiary.